maziac/DeZog/documentation/Usage.md

 It allows to test simple programs like the [z80-sample-program](https://github.com/maziac/z80-sample-program).

+'zsim' is basically just a Z80 simulator.
+But you can add a few ZX Spectrum related features so that it is possible to use for debugging ZX48 and ZX128 programs.

-It supports:
+'zsim' supports:
-- ZX Spectrum screen
+- Display of the ZX Spectrum ULA screen
-- The ports of the keys
+- The ports of the keyboard
-- The memory banks (including ZX Next)
+- The ZX128 memory banks
-- Loading of .sna and .nex files
+- Loading of (48 and 128) .sna and .nex files

 It specificly does not support:
 - ZX Next instructions or registers/HW